We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 If you’re primarily breastfeeding, you may want to start with a bottle nipple that mimics the natural breast to avoid nipple confusion.

-Depending on the size and whether you get them in a value pack, baby bottles tend to range from $2 each up to $20 each.
-You can typically purchase replacement parts (such as nipples or sealing rings) separately as needed.
+Depending on the size and whether you get them in a value pack, baby bottles tend to range from $2 up to $20 each.
+You can typically buy replacement parts (such as nipples or sealing rings) separately as needed.

-- wide-neck, which have a wider opening than standard bottles
+- wide-neck bottles, which have a wider opening than standard bottles

-- angled, which are said to help prevent your baby from swallowing air
+- angled bottles, which are said to help prevent your baby from swallowing air

 - bottles with bags, which are meant to mimic breastfeeding and make cleanup easy